atoum/atoum/README.md

 }
 ```

-### Step 3 : Run your test with the commandline
+### Step 3: Run your test with the commandline

-Launch your terminal and run the following command :
+Launch your terminal and run the following command:

 	# php path/to/test/file[enter]

-You should get the following result, or something equivalent :
+You should get the following result, or something equivalent:

 	> atoum version XXX by Frédéric Hardy.
 	Error: Unattended exception: Tested class 'vendor\project\helloWorld' does not exist for test class 'vendor\project\tests\units\helloWorld'

-### Step 4 : Write the class corresponding to your test
+### Step 4: Write the class corresponding to your test

-Using again your preferred text editor, create the file `path/to/project/classes/helloWorld.php` and add the following code :
+Using again your preferred text editor, create the file `path/to/project/classes/helloWorld.php` and add the following code:

 ``` php
 <?php